luizftoledo/09-homework/README.md

-Scraping the web: BeautifulSoup and Selenium assignments These were homeworks to practice scraping as a data journalism student at Columbia Journalism School/Master of Science in Data Journalism.
+Scraping the web: BeautifulSoup and Selenium assignments.
+These were homeworks to practice scraping as a data journalism student at Columbia Journalism School/Master of Science in Data Journalism.